microsoft/verona/docs/internal/abi.md

 Basically, if the exponent is **not** _all ones_, then the value represented is a 64-bit floating pointer number.
 If it is, then we use some bits to encode which type it is (the discriminator), and the rest of the bits left to encode the value.

-We use the sign bit to represent pointers, leaving the remaining 52-bits to represent the address of the pointer.
+We use the sign bit to represent pointers, leaving the remaining 52-bits (the entire mantissa) to represent the address of the pointer.
 Most 64-bit architectures use 52-bits or less to encode addresses, so that's enough for our purposes.
-When the sign bit is zero, we use 4 high bits to encode all representable types, followed by a padding of `(52-4-sizeof(type))` bits and the value taking the `sizeof(type)` lower bits.
+When the sign bit is zero, we use 4 high bits in the mantissa to encode all representable types, followed by a padding of `(52-4-sizeof(type))` bits, and the value taking the `sizeof(type)` lower bits.

 We can encode all 32-bit or less types as well as pointers and `F64`, but not 64-bit integers or higher.
 For those, we use the wide packing above.